Joe Rocket Dry-Tech Nano

 Styled to mach the

 for water resistance.
 They're comfortable and warm, with a thick

 Joe Rocket Nano Pants Features

 The Joe Rocket Dry Tech Nano pants are made to pair with the

 Nano jacket, although either could be worn without the other.

 The spec sheet for the Nano pants is nearly identical to

 the jacket; both use the same "Nano" treated Joe Rocket

 Rock Tex 600 Denier fabric claimed to be "One Hundred Percent

 The pants have a thick-feeling full-length liner that is

 removable at the top with a full-length waist zipper.
 The liner

 provides excellent insulation and wind protection.

-The pants include CE-approved knee armor that can be located in
+The pants include CE-approved knee armor that can be located

-I can place the knee armor in the upper pocket
+length pants.
+So I can place the knee armor in the upper pocket

 A thick but slightly small hip pad is also included on each